UnlyEd/next-right-now/docs/concepts/env-and-stages.md

 Those variables are provided differently depending on the environment.

-> The following examples use the [`v1-ssr`](../getting-started/pick-variant.html#v1-ssr---default-variant) variant, which uses a MST design.
+> The following examples use the [`v1-ssr`](../getting-started/select-preset#v1-ssr---default-preset) preset, which uses a MST design.
 </div>

 ---